-4 Torque: Warns that torque is high.
+- 4 Torque: N/A.

-5 Overtorque Stop: Overtorque protection is preventing the DCM-3 from running the motor.
+- 5 Overtorque Stop: N/A.

-6 Stalled: A Stall alarm is active.
+- 6 Stalled: A Stall alarm is active.

 7 Feedback Open: The Feedback signal is enabled, but cannot follow the proper current.

 8 Switch Block: The DCM-3 cannot power the motor due to an electro-mechanical switch.
 Check the Handswitch and over-travel limit switches.